Skip to content

 Protein expression involves growing the cells under conditions that induce the production of the target protein.
 In bacterial systems, this is typically done by adding an inducer such as IPTG to the culture medium, while in eukaryotic systems, conditions such as temperature and nutrient availability are optimized to promote protein expression.
 After sufficient expression time, cells are harvested and lysed to release the protein.

-Pharma Tip: Target Identification in Drug Discovery
+Pharma Tip: Risk Assessment in Drug Discovery Projects

 Step 4: Purification Techniques